vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

 ![image](/assets/2024-06-03/010.png)

 Let's start with the local dev machine.
 When we add a route and click on **Broadcast Search**, it's supposed to find our remote PLC in the network.
-(The name of the sample remote PLC starts with "Desktop," but it's actually a remote machine.
+(The name of the remote PLC starts with "Desktop," but it's actually a remote machine.
 Sorry for the bad naming.)

 If the broadcast search cannot find it, then we help it by providing the IP address.
 It's important to change **Remote Route** to **None / Server**.
 Depending on the PLC configuration, we may also need to provide the username and password.
 If we set up a Twincat instance under Windows, like it's explained in the video series, then we leave all authentication blank.